 However, one will rarely have the resources to use 45 voters per question, so we consider the effect of varying the number of available voters.
 For each image pair, we randomly sample, without replacement, 50000 sets of 3 to 11 ballots and compute the average accuracies of the three approaches.
 Fig. 8 shows that using our model (learned from both the supervised and the unsupervised learning algorithms) consistently outperforms the majority-vote baseline.
-Furthermore, applying the supervised learning algorithm consistently achieves higher accuracy than applying the unsupervised learning algorithm so is using expert labeling.
+Furthermore, applying the supervised learning algorithm consistently achieves higher accuracy than applying the unsupervised learning algorithm, which shows the usefulness of using expert labeling.
 The unsupervised learning algorithm gradually catches up as the number of votes increases, which distinguishes itself from majority voting.
 In contrast, the model learned from supervised learning always outperforms majority voting by a wide margin.
 With just 11 votes, it is able to achieve an accuracy of 79.3%, which is very close to the accuracy achieved using all 45 votes.
-Also, the supervised ballot model significantly reduces the number of votes and thus the amount of money needed for a given desired accuracy.
+Also, the supervised ballot model with only 5 votes achieves an accuracy similar to the one achieved by a majority vote with 11 votes.
+Our ballot model significantly reduces the number of votes and thus the amount of money needed for a given desired accuracy.
 Since the unsupervised learning algorithm does not require any labeled data, it can be useful when data labeling is expensive.